French-Azerbaijani University: Education

 To be admitted to UFAZ, applicants at the Bachelor level must pass the national centralized entrance exam conducted by the State Examination Center of the Republic of Azerbaijan.
 Those who score at least 500 out of 700 (from the group 1) are allowed to register to the UFAZ-held entrance exam, organized annually in July in Baku, by the University of Strasbourg.

-Teaching at UFAZ is conducted in the English language, and the academic content followed is the one of the University of Strasbourg, and the University of Rennes 1 for the oil and gas engineering bachelor program.
+Teaching at UFAZ is conducted in the English language, and the academic content followed is one of the University of Strasbourg, and the University of Rennes 1 for the oil and gas engineering bachelor program.

 To harmonize the 3-year undergraduate course in France with the 4-year bachelor program in Azerbaijan, the first year at UFAZ is a foundation year.
 The teaching staff consists of both French and Azerbaijani professors.
 Upon graduation, UFAZ graduates receive Azerbaijani (ASOIU) and French (University of Strasbourg or University of Rennes 1) national diplomas.

 At present, the UFAZ counts 4 specialties at the Bachelor level: chemical engineering, geophysical engineering, computer science, and oil and gas engineering.

 Most UFAZ students, more than 80%, are scholarship holders who receive free education based on Azerbaijani government's financial support.

 UFAZ will open new master's programs for the 2020/2021 academic year in the following areas: chemical engineering / physical chemistry, geosciences and applied computer sciences (big data and artificial intelligence).